The purpose of this page is to collect various material related to the

 distribution.

-that after all that Fortran code could be of use to other people,
+after all this Fortran code could be of use to other people; so now it is

-so now it is available.
+available.
 (Written in 1998, on line since 2008-09-25)

 Excel users can make use of